 Dilbreen's family fled from ISIS in August 2014.
-They took shelter in a refugee camp in Northern Iraq where they've been living for nearly three years.
-On their son's 1st birthday the heater exploded in the hut where he was sleeping, and he was very badly burned.
-Dilbreen was left with extensive scarring and is in need of extensive reconstructive surgery in order to rebuild his face and prevent him from losing his sight.
-Shriners Hospitals for Children agreed to help.
-In October of 2016 Sally Becker, Head of Missions for R2P, brought our first three patients to the US for treatment.
-Dilbreen's Mother was told she could not travel because she was 7 months pregnant.
-When Dilbreen's father returned to Iraq in November to collect his wife and new baby they were told they could not return to the US, leaving Dilbreen to face months of surgery without his Mum and Dad.
-Finally on 13th February 2017, visas were approved and the family was reunited one week later.
-Dilbireen is still living in Boston and continues his treatment at the Shriners Hospital for Children with his parents and baby brother by his side.
+They took shelter in a refugee camp in Northern Iraq where they were living for nearly three years.
+On his 1st birthday the heater exploded in the hut where he was sleeping, and he was very badly burned.
+Dilbreen was left with extensive scarring and he was in need of extensive reconstructive surgery in order to rebuild his face and prevent him from losing his sight.
+Shriners Hospitals for Children agreed to help and in October 2016 Sally Becker brought our him and two other injured children to the US for treatment.
+Dilbreen's Mother was told she could not travel because she was 7 months pregnant so Dilbreen was accompanied by his father.
+When his father returned to Iraq in November to collect his wife and new baby they were told they could not return to the US, leaving Dilbreen to face years of surgery without his Mum and Dad.
+Finally on 13th February 2017, their visas were approved and the family was reunited a few days later.
+Dilbreen now attends school in the US and he has learned to speak English.
+He will need to continue to have treatment for many years with his parents and little brother by his side.

 Dilbireen before he was injured